XHHS-FM

 XHHS-FM/XEHS-AM is a radio station on 90.9 FM and 540 AM in Los Mochis, Sinaloa, Mexico.
-It is owned by Radio Sistema del Noroeste and carries the La Mejor grupera format from MVS Radio.
+It is owned by Radio Sistema del Noroeste and carries the La Mejor Regional Mexican format from MVS Radio.

 History

 XEHS-AM 1280 received its concession on November 16, 1957.
 The 250-watt station was owned by Benito L. Juárez, and in the 1960s, Juárez sold XEHS to Manuel Ceferino Pérez Alvarado.
 Control was soon after consolidated in a corporation.
 In the 1990s, XEHS moved to 540 kHz, enabling a daytime power increase to 5,000 watts and a nighttime bump to 2,500 watts.
 XHHS-FM was approved in 2010, and in 2015, XHHS-FM was authorized to increase power from 4 to 25 kW.

 XEHS-AM remains on the air in a continuity obligation, to serve 27,552 people in its coverage area unserved by any other broadcast service.